OpenMultiBoxing/WebSite/help.md

 You must click your game window and use the capture hotkey (`Ctrl-Shift-C` by default, changeable in settings) to use that mode; after which your game name should be recorded in the Game menu and you can stick to normal Auto Capture (Options Menu).

+## Multiple PCs support (network keys/mouse broadcasting)

+Select "Listen for other OMB connections" in the options menu on the main computer.
+Select "Connect to..." in the File menu on the other computers, type the main computer's name.
+On the main computer, accept the connection request from the other computers.

+From then on, mouse or keyboard broadcasting from main will be cloned and repeated on all the connected other PCs.

+There is also an option in the Options menu to carry mouse movement to other PCs.

+A special case on remote PCs is if you set number of windows to 1 or 0, keyboard events are sent to the system instead of a message queue for each window.
+Likewise if set to 0 windows, mouse events are scaled to the smallest monitor instead of the non existent window (equivalent of full screen capture of window 1 and non message mode setting)

 ## Need more help?
 Report a problem?
 Suggest a new feature?